2023 Iowa Catholic Conference

-- An Education Savings Account program and enhancements to the School Tuition Organization tax credit
+- An Education Savings Account program to assist parents of nonpublic school students

 - Initiatives which would make health care more readily available and affordable to all Iowans, including immigrants and their children, and increase the availability of mental health care, palliative care and hospice service

-- Ensuring alternatives to abortion by funding resources for pregnant mothers, babies and families in need
+- Enhancing support for pregnant mothers, babies and families in need

 - Assistance for the resettlement of refugees